 Yes, Final Cut Pro is one of the best podcasting tools available today.
 It combines the benefits of high-performance, high-quality digital editing with native support for almost any video format.

 You’ll find numerous timesaving features and workflows available so that each episode can focus on the story you want to tell.

 Even if you only record audio, the simplified processes make it quick and easy to put together an episode your listeners will love.
 In version 10.6.2, voice isolation is included as a feature to improve speech clarity.
 The software incorporates machine learning to adjust background noise and ambient sound to prioritize your voice in the audio signal.

-Related: How to Edit a Podcast on a Mac.
+Related: How To Start A Podcast On YouTube? and How to Edit a Podcast on a Mac.

 What Are the Benefits of Final Cut Pro for Podcasting?

 The primary benefit of Final Cut Pro is its seamless editing.
 It uses object trackers that make moving, resizing, or rotating clips easier.
 You can even create manual motion tracks if your podcasting includes a video upload.